5 Tips for Getting Better Results From Your Job Descriptions

 Get your team to provide their verdict

-It helps to have a fresh pair of eyes – or several fresh pairs of eyes – on your job description before broadcasting it to the world.
+It helps to have a fresh pair of eyes on your job description before broadcasting it to the world.
 Your employees may well flag up issues that you missed.
 Consider at this stage, too, whether your job description paints a picture of a role that people would actually want.